Riley-Py/UWaterloo-Work/PSYCH 207/U3 - Perceiving Objects and Recognizing Patterns/Disruptions of Perception - Visual Agnosias.md

 	- *Prosopagnosia* - Suffers damage in right hemisphere, can recognize objects but not faces
 - Another impairment called *unilateral neglect*, is where damage to the parietal cortex causes the patient to ignore stimuli on the opposite side
 - *Synaesthesia* - Production of a sense impression relating to one sense or part of the body by stimulation of another sense or part of the body
-	- Example: Experiencing a color when a digit is shown, or
+	- Example: Experiencing a color when a digit is shown, or hearing a word and tasting something
+#Psych_207
+#Perception